We may earn a commission when you buy through links in our articles. Learn more.

 Battery Life

-While the high refresh rate screen looks good on the eye, it comes at a cost.
+While the high refresh rate screen looks good to the eye, it comes at a cost.
 Despite Google claiming you can get more than 24 hours from the 5000 mAh battery, I have found that isn’t often the case.

 Yes, on low usage days, I can get closer to 30 or 35 hours but if I have spent a lot of time using maps or flying up the ranks on Marvel Snap then I will need to charge the phone every day.

 If you are someone with a high daily screen time then the fast charging feature will come in handy.
-An hour of charge can often get the battery topped all the way up.
+An hour of charge can often get the battery topped up.
 If you’re unable to charge on the go the battery-saving settings are very good and can make 20% of power last for hours.
 Google even claims that the ‘extreme’ saver settings can produce 72 hours of runtime but I have yet to test this out.

 The battery life has remained consistent throughout my time with the 7 Pro and I have yet to see any signs of the battery degrading over time.